 - Forced marriage staff roadshow

-- The Group becomes a registered third party reporting centre for hate crime.
+- Accord becomes a registered third party reporting centre for hate crime.

-Safeguarding training is now mandatory for all staff across the Group.
+Safeguarding training is now mandatory for all staff across the organisation.

 European Union Eco-Management and Audit Scheme (EMAS)